Sakib1263/VGG-1D-2D-Tensorflow-Keras/README.md

 4. VGG19 (VGG_E)

 # VGG Architectures
+Details of the VGG models developed are provided in the following table from the original paper.
 ![VGG Architecture Params](https://github.com/Sakib1263/VGG-Model-Builder-KERAS/blob/main/Documents/Images/VGG.png "VGG Parameters")

 The speciality about this model is its flexibility.
 The user has the option for: